smartsheet-platform/smartsheet-javascript-sdk/README.md

 This is a client SDK to simplify connecting to the [Smartsheet API](https://smartsheet.redoc.ly/) from Node.js applications.

+## Notice
+This repo `has moved` to the Smartsheet Organization on GitHub and can be accessed [here](https://github.com/smartsheet/smartsheet-javascript-sdk).

 ## System Requirements

 The SDK supports Node.js versions 6.x or later.